 When you’ve suffered a work-related injury or illness, it’s your responsibility to inform your employer of the incident.
 Construction site employers are required to carry workers’ compensation insurance for their employees in order to provide relief in case of accident, injury, and illness caused at work.
 Employees do not have to prove fault in a workers’ compensation claim but do have to demonstrate how the injury or illness occurred.

 In Nevada, a workers’ compensation claim begins when a C-4 form is sent to your employer’s insurance company after you visit a medical provider for treatment of your work injury for the first time.
 You are not able to start or file your workers’ compensation claim until the C4 form is completed, signed by your medical provider, and sent to both your employer and their insurance company.
 It’s very important that you keep a record for yourself.

 According to NRS 616C.020, you must complete the C-4 within 90 days from the date of your injuries or of the date you first noticed the onset of illness.
 A late filing could result in your statutes of limitations expiring and your compensation being denied.
 An experienced Las Vegas workers’ compensation attorney can help ensure your claim is complete and accurate to increase the possibility that you will receive the maximum compensation you need.
 An injury attorney can also help you file an appeal if your claim has been denied.

 Personal Injury Claim in Construction Site Accidents

-Because employers are required to provide worker’ compensation, workers cannot file personal injury lawsuits against their employer for their injuries.
+Because employers are required to provide workers’ compensation, workers cannot file personal injury lawsuits against their employers for their injuries.
 A third-party lawsuit can be filed in certain cases in which a construction worker was seriously injured if they can prove the third party directly cause the injury.
 Third-party claims can be filed at the same time as the workers’ compensation claims.
 Some of the types of cases that may have this option include: